Limited Long-Term Impact of Insect Venom Immunotherapy on the Micro-RNA Landscape in Whole Blood

 3Institute of Human Genetics, Saarland University, Homburg, Germany

-Objective: To perform a genome-wide characterization of changes of microRNA (miRNA) expression in the course of VIT (venom immunotherapy).
+Objective: To perform a genome-wide characterization of changes in microRNA (miRNA) expression during the course of venom immunotherapy (VIT).

-Methods: miRNA was isolated form in the whole-blood of 13 allergic patients and 14 controls, who showed no allergic reaction upon stings by honeybees and wasps.
-We analyzed 2549 different miRNAs from whole blood of these patients prior to VIT and 12 months after the start of the VIT.
-Differential expression results obtained on microarray platform were confirmed by quantitative real -time PCR (qRT-PCR).
-Out of the 13 patients, eight were confirmed to show a negative allergic reaction upon VIT thus indicating a successful VIT.
+Methods: miRNA was isolated from the whole-blood of 13 allergic patients and 14 controls, who experienced no allergic reaction upon stings by honeybees and wasps.
+We analyzed 2549 miRNAs from the whole blood of these patients prior to VIT and 12 months after the start of VIT.
+The results for differential expression obtained on a microarray platform were confirmed by quantitative real-time PCR.
+Out of the 13 patients, 8 had a negative allergic reaction with VIT, thus indicating that this approach was successful.

-Results: By comparing time points prior and 12 month after ultra-rush venom immunotherapy (VIT), correlation and principal component analysis both indicate a limited effect of the VIT on the overall miRNA expression pattern.
-Volcano blot analysis based on raw p-values revealed few deregulated miRNAs with the majority of them being increasingly expressed after VIT as compared to prior VIT.
-Using the 50 most altered miRNAs, there was no clear clustering according to the time points i.e. the time prior and the time after VIT.
+Results: By comparing time points before and 12 months after ultrarush VIT, correlation analysis and principal component analysis both indicated a limited effect of VIT on the overall miRNA expression pattern.
+Volcano plot analysis based on raw P values revealed few deregulated miRNAs, most of which were increasingly expressed after VIT as compared with before VIT.
+Based on the 50 most altered miRNAs, no clear clustering was observed before or after VIT.

-Conclusions: Our results indicate an overall low effect of VIT on the miRNA expression pattern in whole blood.
+Conclusions: Our results indicate an overall reduced effect of VIT on the miRNA expression pattern in whole blood.